airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 | Namespaces                    |    ❌    |                                                                                      |

-## Supported Streams
+## Supported streams

 This source provides a single stream per file with a dynamic schema.
-The current supported type file: `.csv` and `.json` More formats \(e.g. Apache Avro\) will be supported in the future.
+The current supported type files are CSV and JSON.
+More formats \(e.g. Apache Avro\) will be supported in the future.

 ## Changelog